EvilSapphire/EvilSapphire.github.io/index.md

 title: Welcome Page
 ---

-## Welcome, travellers, to a newbie Reverse Engineer's world.
+## Welcome, travellers, to the cyber corner of a newbie Reverse Engineer.
 Here be good ale, and dirty analyses of binaries that I find interesting!

 <div class="posts">